 *Sometimes, it takes just as much guts to admit that you don’t want to do something, which is just another form of bravery.

 Doing this challenge gave me so many gifts.
 It definitely helped me get over my break-up, re-boot my self-confidence, and move on.
 It helped to distract me when my life was at its most painful.
 These challenges gave me new skills, new friends, and a whole year’s worth of wonderful, sometimes hilarious, stories.
 But most importantly, it made me feel like myself again.

 Every time I achieved something or conquered a new fear, I felt proud of myself.
 In life, and especially in our adult lives, I think self-pride is a surprisingly rare feeling (at least for many of us).
 And a lot of that has to do with the fact that we don’t try anything new as often as we did when we were younger.
 Doing something new, learning a skill, trying something and discovering you aren’t half bad at it, feeling terrified but managing to take a leap anyway… these are the things that will make you feel proud of yourself.
 It’s a good feeling, and one that I think is pretty crucial to self-esteem.

 Last year was an epic journey for me.
 And even if I have to hold my hands up and admit that I failed at the 2016 Challenge, I can honestly say that I feel proud of myself anyway.

-Thank you so much to everyone who followed my Challenge last year, for all the support and encouragement you guys gave me.
+Thank you so much to everyone who followed my year of facing fears through travel last year, for all the support and encouragement you guys gave me.
 I would absolutely love to hear what you thought of the year – so please scroll down and leave a comment!